What to say to someone ‘with Autism’?

 Credit: ©Good Studio / Adobe Stock what not to say to someone with autism

 Editor’s Note: Ethan Hirschberg, a 17-year-old Autism advocate, and blogger from California draws on his lived experience to tell us what you should and should not say to someone who is Autistic.
-In this article, Ethan uses the words “with Autism”, but we recognize that the majority of the Autistic Community prefers to use identity first language like “Someone who is Autistic,” rather than saying “Someone with Autism.”
+In this article, Ethan uses the term “with Autism”, but we recognize that the majority of the Autistic Community prefers to use identity-first language like “Someone who is Autistic,” rather than saying “Someone with Autism.”

 Throughout my life, I have been told and have overheard many comments about Autism.
 These comments show a lack of knowledge and understanding of Autism.
 Even though people don’t intend to upset me, I still was hurt by what they said.

 It isn’t all bad.
 I have also heard some great things that have made my day.
 Here are some things that I have heard people say about Autism over the years and how I feel about them.